Orange Rili Shrimp (Neocaridina davidi)

 | Evening | Specialist shrimp pellet or powder | Very small portion, removed if uneaten |

 Avoid copper-containing foods or medications, oily leftovers, and large meaty foods.
-Searches such as can you eat freshwater shrimp, can you eat freshwater shrimp uk, what size shrimp for stuffed shrimp, and frozen mantis shrimp for sale uk are food-market topics, not aquarium care advice.
-Ornamental shrimp should never be treated like feeder or culinary shrimp.
-Also be cautious if you notice a worm like creature in pond or aquarium; not every worm is harmful, but unexplained hitchhikers should be identified before treatment.
+Ornamental shrimp should never be fed or treated like culinary or feeder shrimp.
+Also be cautious if you notice unexplained hitchhikers in the tank, such as small worm-like organisms; not every one is harmful, but new arrivals should be identified before treatment.
 If you are wondering what can live with freshwater shrimp, the answer often starts with tank mates that do not outcompete them for food.

 Overfeeding causes ammonia spikes, bacterial blooms, and poor water quality.
 White Spotted Red Shrimp are especially sensitive to fouled water, so feed less than you think you need and rely on natural grazing in a mature aquarium.